puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 6

 * Change your configuration file `ansible-navigator.yml` to use your newly created EE `default-ee`.
 * Podman's default behaviour is to pull any image taged with `latest` when starting a container from it.
-Since we didn't set up a proper registry at localhost we want to avoid this behaviour by a setting in the config file. `ansible-navigator.yml`.
+Since we didn't set up a proper registry at localhost we want to avoid this behaviour by a setting in the config file `ansible-navigator.yml`.

 {{% alert title="Tip" color="info" %}}
 The stable version of ansible-navigator doesn't support the same options as the latest version.
 Be sure to look into the [documentation of the stable version](https://ansible-navigator.readthedocs.io/en/stable/settings/#the-ansible-navigator-settings-file) since that is what we have installed.
+Theres also a [documentation of the latest version](https://ansible-navigator.readthedocs.io/en/latest/) where you can have a glimpse in the comming features.
 {{% /alert %}}

 * Run the playbook `container.yml` and verify that the image was pulled on the db servers.
 Provide an cmdline option to run it in stdout mode.
+* Can you run your previous playbook `site.yml` with the new EE?

 ### All done?

 * Think about why the container was able to connect to the servers over ssh without providing a password.
 * Have a look at the [ansible-builder github page](https://github.com/ansible/ansible-builder)
+* Have a look at the [docs of the latest version of ansible-navigator](https://ansible-navigator.readthedocs.io/en/latest/) to see how the tool will evolve.

 ## Solutions